IamToqst/IamToqst/README.md

 # 'IamToqst Profile'

 I am Toqst well known as Fire, I became a self-taught programmer when I was twelve years old.
 My specialties are Python, HTML, and Batchfile.
 I know, right?
 These are the most straightforward programming languages; that's why I use them very often.
-I'm a junior developer from Spain, Barcelona I've been to Phillipines & Brazil aswell.
+I'm a junior developer from Philippines.

-Spain, 12 years,
-Philippines, 3 years,
-Brazil, 1 year

-I speak Spanish, English, Tagalog, & French
+I speak Spanish (Espanol, Espanya), English (Ingles), Tagalog.

 ## Programming Languages: